-We sell products to large, multi-national broad line resellers, sometimes referred to as direct market resellers (DMRs), as well as thousands of VARs, which tend to be smaller and focus on value added services to their customers.
+We sell products to large, multi-national broad line resellers, sometimes referred to as direct market resellers ("DMRs"), as well as thousands of VARs, which tend to be smaller and focus on value added services to their customers.
 As part of our strategic growth plan, we expect to continue diversifying our customer base by offering compelling products to the VAR community as we develop our vendor partner lineup.
-As a result, an increasing proportion of our sales in 2022 were from VARs, driven by a continued focus on increasing sales to larger VARs with more than \$1 million in annual sales.
-For the year ended December 31, 2022, the Company had two customers, both of whom are considered DMRs, that accounted for 21%, and 16%, respectively, of consolidated net sales and as of December 31, 2022, 16% and 18%, respectively, of total net accounts receivable.
-For the year ended December 31, 2021, these same two customers accounted for 18%, and 17%, respectively, of consolidated net sales and as of December 31, 2021, 18% and 22%, respectively, of total net accounts receivable.
-Our top five customers accounted for 52% and 51% of consolidated net sales in 2022 and 2021, respectively.
+As a result, an increasing proportion of our sales in 2023 were from VARs, driven by a continued focus on increasing sales to larger VARs with more than \$1 million in annual sales.
+For the year ended December 31, 2023, the Company had two customers, both of whom are considered DMRs, that accounted for 20%, and 15%, respectively, of consolidated net sales and as of December 31, 2023, 15% and 6%, respectively, of total net accounts receivable.
+For the year ended December 31, 2022, these same two customers accounted for 21%, and 16%, respectively, of consolidated net sales and as of December 31, 2022, 16% and 18%, respectively, of total net accounts receivable.
+Our top five customers accounted for 51% and 52% of consolidated net sales in 2023 and 2022, respectively.
+The loss of a key customer or a group of customers could have an adverse effect on the Company.

-Net sales to customers in Canada represented 8% and 9% of our consolidated net sales in 2022 and 2021, respectively.
-Net sales in Europe and the rest of the world represented 14% and 13% of our consolidated net sales in 2022 and 2021, respectively.
+Net sales in Europe and the UK represented 19% and 14% of our consolidated net sales in 2023 and 2022, respectively.
+Net sales to customers in Canada represented 7% and 8% of our consolidated net sales in 2023 and 2022, respectively.
 For geographic financial information, please refer to Note 13 in the Notes to our Consolidated Financial Statements.